 Policy on Public Announcements

-Some events or causes get publicity and other do not and it may seem that this is arbitrary but it is not.
-Entertainment events (that is, events intended to entertain) are listed in the Cobourg Internet Entertainment Calendar here but a post is only written on events like a political announcement when they are a “News Event”.
+Some events or causes get publicity and others do not and it may seem that this is arbitrary but it is not.
+Entertainment events (that is, events intended to entertain) may be listed (if they are major) in the Cobourg Internet Entertainment Calendar here but a post is only written on events like a political announcement when they are a “News Event”.
 Generally this means a Press conference, the presence of politicians, the media are invited etc. Please don’t simply email me and ask me to “help publicise this worthy cause.”
 It may well be worthy but it has to be a news item to get in this News Blog.

-To get an email at 8:00 am when there is a new post, you need to subscribe here.
+To get an email at 8:00 am when there has been a new post, you need to subscribe here.

 Unlike some other news sources, there are NO “sponsored” news items – Sponsored means paid for.
-No news is paid for.
+Nothing called “news” on this site is paid for.
 The only advertisements on this site are Google Ads and are labelled as such.
-Their content is determined solely by Google.
+Their content is determined solely by Google – although I have specified that some types of ad are excluded.

 - Comments are allowed – see this separate page for full details;